randall/trafficserver/doc/admin-guide/files/records.config.en.rst

    ``head -c48 /dev/urandom | openssl enc -base64 | head -c48 > file.ticket``.
 Also
    note that OpenSSL session tickets are sensitive to the version of the ca-certificates.
 Once the file is changed with new tickets, use :option:`traffic_ctl config reload` to begin using them.

-.. ts:cv:: CONFIG proxy.config.ssl.servername.filename STRING sni.yaml

-   The filename of the :file:`sni.yaml` configuration file.
-   If relative, it is relative to the configuration directory.

 .. ts:cv:: CONFIG proxy.config.ssl.max_record_size INT 0